 Trisomy 13 can be diagnosed before birth by amniocentesis with chromosome studies of the amniotic cells.

 Parents of infants with trisomy 13 that is caused by a translocation should have genetic testing and counseling.
-This may help them avoid having another child with the condition.
+This may help them be aware of the chances of having another child with the condition.